sonata-project/SonataFormatterBundle/docs/reference/formatter_widget.rst

 How to use it ?
 ---------------

-In order to make it work, let's take a real life example: "a post from a blog can have different input formats".
+In order to make it work, let us take a real life example: "a post from a blog can have different input formats".
 So, the post model requires the following fields: